You want a fresh start. Zero tweets. But you don't want to lose:

 Options:

-- Desktop app (like Delete My Tweets) - Most thorough, private
+- Windows app (like Delete My Tweets) - Most thorough, private

 - Web tool - Convenient, less private